umbertoluca-ranieri/umbertoluca-ranieri.github.io/_pages/research.md

 - Water and clathrates, hydrogen bonding
 - Dynamical disorder in crystalline solids
 - Molecular diffusion in compressed fluids
-- Confined H<sub>2</sub>, nuclear quantum effects
+- Quantum transitions of confined H<sub>2</sub>, nuclear quantum effects
 - Reactivity and polymorphism in simple model systems
 - Pressure–temperature phase diagram of small molecules
 - Synthesis and structural characterization of new compounds
-- Materials for energy applications # - In-situ and kinetics studies
+- Materials for energy applications